Updated: January 21, 2014

 If you want to truly understand and take a serious look at your financial situation, do your own taxes.
 You gain an awareness you’d never have if someone else does it for you.
 You see your assets, expenditures, and income at a detailed level for the entire year.

 Doing your taxes on your own also helps you understand what you can write off.
 You learn what receipts to keep and what to discard.
-Products like TurboTax and H&R Block ask you detailed questions as you work through your taxes.
+Products like H&R Block ask you detailed questions as you work through your taxes.
 It makes you stop and think about what has happened to you in the past year financially, and even more so in your overall life.

 I was moving so much I could hardly keep track of where I lived and what I worked on in the past year.
 When I started filing my taxes online, I considered the overall impact of all my financial choices from the previous year.
 I thought about how much it cost me to move across the country for the second time.
 Was the move worth it in the first year?
 What income did I give up for the new job that I took?
 Asking myself these questions has certainly helped me make smarter considerations as it relates to major life decisions.